Integrating with NetScaler Gateway and NetScaler

 - How do you want to configure the NetScaler Gateway time-outs for XenMobile traffic?

 NetScaler Gateway includes the settings Session time-out and Forced time-out.
-For details, see Recommended Configurations in this handbook.
+For details, see Recommended Configurations.
 Keep in mind that there are different time-out values for background services, NetScaler, and for accessing applications while offline.

 XenMobile load balancer IP address for MAM